tdantas/async-if-else/README.md

 ], handler);
 ```

-if you don't wanna change the async object, you can always do something like that
+if you don't want to change the async object, you can always do something like that

 ```javascript
 var async = require('async');